open62541pp/open62541pp/doc/async_model.md

 2. A concrete completion handler with the signature `void(opcua::Result<T>)` or `void(opcua::Result<T>&)`
 3. Any additional arguments for the function object

-Please have a look at implementations in @ref async.h for further details.
+Please have a look at implementations in @ref async.hpp for further details.